ReasonDojo/reason-dojo-may-2020/README.md

 We welcome contributions!
 If you would like to submit your project, fix a typo, or make a suggestion, please open a pull request.

+If you submit your project, please add it in it's own folder inside `/group-submissions`.

 ## License

 This repo, the code and the event materials are all licensed under the MIT License.
 Please see [LICENSE](./LICENSE) for more details.